medunham/typescript/katas/gilded-rose/NOTES.md

 1. Add missing specs / test before making any significant changes (i.e. try and get highest coverage possible)
 2. Add a failing test for the new feature request
-3. Update the existing code to meet the needed requirement using the existin style (as ugly as that is)
+3. Update the existing code to meet the needed requirement using the existing style (as ugly as that is)
-4. Re-factor elements of the code capture in the notes to improve the quality / maintainability of the code and test
+4. Re-factor elements of the code, based on ideas captured in the notes to improve the quality / maintainability of the code and tests

 # Process